RabsonJ/cribs/README.md

 This project is not open to contributions as it is an intellectual property belonging to someone else.

 ## License
 The project can be used for private projects.
-You can preserve the project structure, markup and styles but **NOTE** the content, e.g. the name, any body text or images (some images are from [pexels](www.pexels.com) and are therefore royalty free).
+You can preserve the project structure, markup and styles but **NOT** the content, e.g. the name, any body text or images (some images are from [pexels](www.pexels.com) and are therefore royalty free).